 Infants born prematurely can experience a wide range of health issues, and eye health is no exception.
 One such condition is called retinopathy of prematurity, and it can threaten your child’s vision.
-Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena and Beverly Hills, California, offer top-quality diagnostic and treatment services for this condition, and they’ve helped many families secure healthy vision for their little ones.
+Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena, California, offer top-quality diagnostic and treatment services for this condition, and they’ve helped many families secure healthy vision for their little ones.
 Booking an appointment is as simple as a phone call or a visit to the online scheduling page.

 Retinopathy of prematurity is a disease that affects premature infants.
 It occurs when the retinal blood vessels develop abnormally, limiting the flow of blood to the retina.